-With that said, it is important to acknowledge that the primary reason to calculate a new meta-analysis was to illustrate the combined impact of the errors on the results rather than to endorse the results of this new meta-analysis or power analysis.
-In my opinion, Vahey et al.’s (2015) approach of taking different types of effects between the IRAP and other criterion tasks is fundamentally flawed as it combines apples with oranges on multiple different fronts.
-All the following effects were meta-analyzed together: effect sizes representing the magnitude of the compatibility effect on the IRAP itself, interaction effects between IRAP trial types and group allocations, and correlations between IRAP trial types and criterion tasks.
+With that said, it is important to reiterate that the purpose of the new meta-analysis and power analyses is to illustrate the compound impact of the observed errors on the results and to illustrate that, by the original article's logic, the IRAP literature is in general underpowered.
+This should not be mistaken for an endorsement of the results of as a more accurate or valid estimate of the IRAP’s criterion validity.
+The most important reason for this that the analytic strategy employed in Vahey et al. (2015) and reproduced here pools effect sizes with distinct estimands.
+Although it is mathematically possible to convert some of these effect sizes to a common scale such as Pearson’s r (with the exceptions of the partialized effect sizes that were erroneously converted, as discussed previously), this does not mean that these effect sizes have a common estimand.
+That is, they estimate fundamentally different properties.
+As Borenstein et al. (2009) put it: “even if there is no technical barrier to converting the effects to a common metric, it may be a bad idea from a substantive perspective” (p.
+46).
+Additionally, the effect sizes themselves are often derived from different IRAP data (e.g., single trial types, multiple different forms of averaged trial types), again changing the estimand (e.g., from the IRAP’s criterion validity to the criterion validity of one or more trial types on a given IRAP while ignoring the remaining trial types).
+Additionally, all the following effects were meta-analyzed together: effect sizes representing the magnitude of the compatibility effect on the IRAP itself, interaction effects between IRAP trial types and group allocations, and correlations between IRAP trial types and criterion tasks.
 In doing so, different types of IRAP data were combined as one: data from single trial-types, overall effects for the whole task, and effects averaging the trial types in different ways.
 Lastly, effects treating the IRAP as the dependent variable, the independent variable, and purely associative effects were combined as one.
 It is exceptionally difficult to know what the resulting meta-analyzed effect size is an estimate of, i.e. what the estimand is, and whether it applies to the type of effect that a researcher may wish to observe in their own future work.
 For example, to what degree is the interaction effect between a depression IRAP’s trial types and high vs. low experiential-avoidance group informative to a separate study on the correlation between self-reported self-esteem and a self-esteem IRAP in a prisoner population?
-I argue that this apples-with-oranges approach is erroneous and leads to misleading conclusions, but the point of the verifications presented here is to highlight that Vahey et al.’s (2015) erroneous analytic approach was also erroneously implemented.
+Even if all implementational issues with the original analysis were fixed, I would argue that this ‘apples and oranges’ approach to pooling effect sizes fundamentally undermines the interpretability and validity of the results and leads to misleading conclusions.
+Nonetheless, the point of the verifications presented here is to highlight that the erroneous analytic approach reported in Vahey et al. (2015) was also erroneously implemented.

 Limitations